Safety Profile

 In ELARA, all CRS events resolved with appropriate management4,6

-Monitor patients 2 to 3 times during the first week and for at least 4 weeks following KYMRIAH infusion at the REMS-certified health care facility for signs and symptoms of CRS.
-Instruct patients to remain within proximity of the certified health care facility for at least 4 weeks following infusion1
+Monitor patients daily during the first week and for at least 2 weeks following KYMRIAH infusion for signs and symptoms of CRS.
+Instruct patients to remain within proximity of a health care facility for at least 2 weeks following infusion1

 Neurological Events